 If you want to see how Timetastic works for your business, start your free trial today.
 Or keep reading to see how it solves the more annoying problems with spreadsheets.

-Solving problem #1: Constantly updating your spreadsheets
+Solving the first problem: Constantly updating your spreadsheets

 Solving problem #2: Handling everybody’s time off requests separately